thalerm/SunRiseAlarm-LED/README.md

 To change fade-time (until you wake up) - change variable "fadeTime".

 User Instructions:
-The Arduino basically has 3 states: "Nightlight on", "Show Wakup-Time" and "Change Wakeup-Time".
+The Arduino basically has 3 states: "Nightlight on", "Show Wakeuptime" and "Change Wakeuptime".

-By switching the arduino OFF and ON again, it either turns the Night-Light on or it shows the Wakup-Time by blinking:
+By switching the arduino OFF and ON again, it either turns the Nightlight on or it shows the Wakuptime by blinking:
 1 Blink = Time Setting with Index 0 in "timeMatrix"
 2 Blinks = Time Setting with Index 1 in "timeMatrix"
 3 Blinks = Time Setting with Index 2 in "timeMatrix" ...

-If you turn OFF the Arduino within 3 seconds after the nightlight began to shine or after the last blink in "Show Wakeup-time" mode - your Arduino will be in "Change Wakeup-Time" mode, the LED now will blink fast for approx. 4 seconds.
+If you turn OFF the Arduino within 3 seconds after the nightlight began to shine or after the last blink in "Show Wakeuptime" mode - your Arduino will be in "Change Wakeuptime" mode, the LED now will blink fast for approx. 4 seconds.
 If you turn OFF the Arduino within this period, the next Time Setting in "timeMatrix" will be selected.
-You can turn it on and off as often as you wish in this mode - every time you turn it off, the Wakup-Time Setting will cycle through the preset Times in "timeMatrix" (for ONE index!).
+You can turn it on and off as often as you wish in this mode - every time you turn it OFF, the Wakup-Time Setting will cycle through the preset Times in "timeMatrix" (for ONE index!).
 If you have the desired Time, just wait for 4 seconds and the fast blinking will change to slow blinking after a short break - this indicates the new Time again, as described in the paragraph above.

 EXAMPLE:
 Turn ON Arduino